-The Epson WorkForce WF-7720 is a very good family printer.
+The Epson WorkForce WF-7720 is a great family printer.
 It's well-designed and doesn't cost too much to print with.
 If you have kids, you can even scan their artwork, or print coloring pages for them, up to 11" x 17".
 There's also a duplex automatic document feeder (ADF) built into its scanner, which makes scanning a pile of double-sided tax forms a breeze.
 The printing color accuracy on documents isn't the best, but the photo printing quality is still good.

-The Epson WorkForce WF-7720 is okay for home and small office use.
+The Epson WorkForce WF-7720 is decent for home and small office use.
 While it has all the features a small business owner may be looking for, like fax, duplex scanning, and even the capacity to print and scan up to 11" x 17", it struggles with the basics - black cartridge doesn't yield very many copies, and it's also quite slow to print.
 That said, there are high-capacity cartridges that can help with the print yield, so you don't have to change them as often.

-The Epson WorkForce WF-7720 is a good student printer.
+The Epson WorkForce WF-7720 is a great student printer.
 It's not too expensive to use, even if you print a fair bit.
 It also prints up to 11" x 17", which is useful if you have large diagrams or charts to study.
 Unfortunately, it doesn't print very quickly, but it has lots of scanning features and connectivity options.
 It's also quite large, so it may not fit in a small dorm room.

-The Epson WorkForce WF-7720 is alright for black and white printing.
+The Epson WorkForce WF-7720 is okay for black and white printing.
 Unfortunately, the standard black cartridges don't have a very high print yield.
 If you print a lot, you'll need to change it quite often.
 Thankfully, there are two high-capacity versions of the black cartridge that should last much longer.

 The Epson WorkForce WF-7720 is a remarkably well-designed printer.
 Although it's made mostly out of plastic, it still feels very well-built.
 The paper output tray feels very sturdy and can be set up in different sizes depending on what you're printing.
 Even the more vulnerable parts, like the two input trays and automatic document feeder (ADF) are quite solid.
 Paper jams are also easy to handle - there's a dedicated spot in the back to access paper jammed while printing, and the ADF cover opens to remove anything that gets stuck while scanning.